Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 What Is a Quality of Earnings Report

 Your regular financial statements tell you what happened.
 A QoE report tells you whether those results can be trusted.
 It strips away the noise—owner perks, deferred maintenance, unusual revenue spikes, aggressive accounting—to reveal what you, a buyer, or a lender can genuinely expect going forward.
+In financial analysis, earnings refers to key profitability metrics such as net earnings or operating profit, which reflect the company’s actual financial performance and reliability.

 You might hear this called a QOFE (Quality of Financial Earnings) report.
 The terms mean the same thing: a deep-dive analysis that uncovers the real story behind your numbers.